DavidRodriguezSoaresCUI/PyYoloCR/README.md

 # [PyYoloCR](https://gitlab.com/DRSCUI/pyyolocr)

 ## About PyYoloCR
-This is a Bash $\to$ Python 3.6+ re-implementation of the original [YoloCR](https://bitbucket.org/YuriZero/yolocr/src) by bitbucket user YuriZero (specifically at commit [7dd128c](https://bitbucket.org/YuriZero/yolocr/commits/7dd128c61a75578380572d5def65b804814e82e9))
+This is a Bash -> Python 3.6+ re-implementation of the [original YoloCR](https://bitbucket.org/YuriZero/yolocr/src) by bitbucket user `YuriZero` (specifically at commit [7dd128c](https://bitbucket.org/YuriZero/yolocr/commits/7dd128c61a75578380572d5def65b804814e82e9))

 ### Why go through the trouble of re-implementing working software ?
 I needed an easy, low effort and automated way to extract hardcoded subtitles (subtitles in the video stream, not in a dedicated subtitle stream).
 There are multiple open-source projects that share the same user need and I tried some with little success, so I chose __YoloCR__ as a base and modded it.